Modix Everest 3D Printer: Large-Format Modix Big-2Meter Model

 3D Print Samples:

-Close-up of carbon fiber parts created by Modix Everest 3D printer, showcasing sharp edges and intricate detailing on a smooth surface.
+3D-printed carbon fiber parts made by Modix Everest, showcasing sharp edges and smooth surfaces in a close-up view.

 For specialized use, this Modix FDM professional 3D printer handles composite filaments like carbon, glass, and wood-filled materials.
 The optional Nozzle-X pack includes hardened, nickel-plated, non-stick nozzles that resist wear and maintain consistent extrusion with abrasive filaments.
 The Everest uses an open material system, allowing filaments from any manufacturer to suit specific project needs.